Amsteltram: Conversion

 At Amsterdam Zuid station, the Amsteltram temporarily terminates at the Station Zuid tram stop on Strawinskylaan on the north side of the railway station.
 However, as part of the separate Zuidasdok project (related to the renovation at the railway station), the terminus would be later relocated to a new tram station on Arnold Schönberglaan on the south side of the railway station, which is expected to open in 2031.
 The platforms at the Station Zuid and Parnassusweg tram stops were lengthened to handle coupled pairs of trams until completion of the terminus on Schönberglaan.
 (The Parnassusweg stop is just north of the former metro line 51 branch into the Zuid metro station.)

 Uithoornlijn

-The Uithoornlijn is the future southward extension of the Amsteltram from Westwijk in Amstelveen into the neighbouring municipality of Uithoorn.
-The extension will follow the abandoned right-of-way of the Bovenkerk – Uithoorn line of the former Haarlemmermeer railway lines.
+The Uithoornlijn is the southward extension of the Amsteltram from Westwijk in Amstelveen into the neighbouring municipality of Uithoorn.
+The extension follows the abandoned right-of-way of the Bovenkerk – Uithoorn line of the former Haarlemmermeer railway lines.
 (The steam railway line opened in 1915.
 Passenger service ended in 1950 and freight service ended in 1972.
 Most of the line had been scrapped by 1987.)
 The existing Sacharovlaan and Westwijk tram stops, as well as the Legmeerpolder tram storage yard, are also along that former railway right-of-way.
 From Westwijk, the extension follows the old railway embankment south across Legmeerpolder to the street Aan de Zoom before curving east to Uithoorn's village centre, on the Amstel River.
-The final stop will be near the former Uithoorn railway station which still stands.
+The final stop is near the former Uithoorn railway station which still stands.